arturonline/docs/golang/1_mod_&_pack.md

 ## Packages

 Packages are a collection of Go sources files that reside in the same directory.
-Packages provide code compartmentalization.

 ```go
 package main